SalesforceSaturdayTokyo/salesforcesaturday-tokyo/README.md

-# SalesforceSaturday Tokyo
+# Salesforce Saturday Tokyo

-This is a Heroku application for the homepage of SalesforceSaturday Tokyo.
+This is a Heroku application for the homepage of Salesforce Saturday Tokyo.

 # Acknowledgement